MathInTheBath/Better-Bills-Act/README.md

 ### Advantages of Existing Law

-The following lists a number of things that the current voting process does efficiently, and that should be preserved in when considering changing it.
+The following lists a number of things that the current voting process does efficiently, and that should be preserved when considering changing it.

 1. Speed.
 At moments of high relative activity, a bill can be passed in a few hours given the signatures.
 Hence, popular, necessary, and reactive bills can become law very quickly.
 2. Requires a minimum amount of active citizenry participation.
 Because the bill requires 25% of the most recent census count to sign, it’s never the case that an extremely small minority can propose a bill, sign it, and then close it, with 100% approval rating of those who voted.